Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Yes, you can definitely drink tap water in Austria.
 It tastes delicious and is very clean.

 Another popular thing to drink in Austria is mineral water.
 It is sparkling water from natural springs, it contains lots of healthy minerals and electrolytes.
-You’ll encounter many different varieties in supermarkets.
+You’ll encounter a wide variety of products in supermarkets.

-Can You Pay With Credit Card in Austria?
+Can You Pay With a Credit Card in Austria?

-Technically, you can pay with debit card almost anywhere in Austria.
+Technically, you can pay with a debit card almost anywhere in Austria.

 Is Austria Safe (For Solo Female Travellers)?